llyod102/union_shop/README.md

 - **Footer Widgets**: Interactive elements in the footer section are placeholder buttons and do not perform any actions.
 - **Cart Item Grouping**: Duplicate items (same product, size, and design) are displayed as separate entries in the cart rather than being consolidated with updated quantities.
 - **No Cart Editing**: Once items are added to the cart, quantity, size, and design cannot be edited.
 Items can only be removed entirely.
+- **Remove Button Behavior**: If an item in the cart has a quantity greater than 1, clicking the remove button removes all units of that item at once rather than decreasing the quantity by one.
 - **Search Not Functional**: The search bar is a UI placeholder and does not perform any product search functionality.
 - **Filter Functionality**: Category filtering only works on the Hoodies and Tops pages, as these were the only categories with multiple product types implemented at the time.
 Sort functionality (by price and alphabetically) works across all product pages.